jpark712/simple-fileserver/README.md

 ### Setting up the Client (modify script)

- - Update `FILENAME` with path to filename.
-Can be relative if in the CWD, or full path otherwise.
  - Update `HOSTNAME` with the HOSTNAME or IP Address.

 ### Setting up virtual env (needs to be done once)